linsalrob/crAssphage/README.md

 Sequencing and analysis of crAssphage regions from around the globe

 This is a repository of DNA sequences, analysis, and other information for the global crAssphage project.
-We have developed this site as a common resource for everyone to add sequences, get sequences from, and see our alignments and analyses.
+We have developed this site as a common resource for everyone to add sequences, get sequences from, and build alignments and analyses.
 If you want to become a collaborator and add data to the repository, please contact Rob Edwards.
 If you want to just take the data and analyze it, you can clone this whole data set using `git clone https://github.com/linsalrob/crAssphage.git`.